 Pore strips work best for people with non-sensitive skin that is oily and prone to blackheads.

-- King says to follow instructions on the box carefully, and to make sure you don’t leave the strips on for too long — if the strip has completely dried out by the time you peel it off, it's more likely to traumatize or tear skin.
+- King said to follow instructions on the box carefully, and to make sure you don’t leave the strips on for too long — if the strip has completely dried out by the time you peel it off, it's more likely to traumatize or tear skin.

 3 skincare alternatives to pore strips

 Wipe your face with these pads after working out to avoid the buildup of dirt and oil in pores.
-The pads contain salicylic acid to combat acne, and King says they are a great product to use on the go or while traveling.
+The pads contain salicylic acid to combat acne, and King said they are a great product to use on the go or while traveling.